A Real-time imaging and classification system for low-grade glioma detection during brain surgery

 Core Technology

 The core technology emanates from the multiphoton ultrafast volumetric imaging we developed, which is now able to run in real-time to study the link between neuronal activity and blood flow.
-Here we harness this unique technology and extend it to perform real-time label-free multimodal acquisition and image processing using the latest deep-learning tools.
+Here, we harness this unique technology and extend it to perform real-time label-free multimodal acquisition and image processing using the latest deep-learning tools.

 Expected Outcomes

 Our tool will provide surgeons with the ability to discern, while operating, healthy vs. tumor tissue.
-Together with neurosurgeons, a technological hardware partner, and an expert in artificial intelligence, we are positioned to generate the first-of-its-kind prototype and seek its commercialization.
+Together with neurosurgeons, a technological hardware partner, and an expert in artificial intelligence, we are positioned to generate the first-of-its-kind prototype and to seek its commercialization.

 Such a tool is expected to become a game changer in brain and other tumor surgeries, improving the life expectancy and quality of many patients and families.